Breadcrumb

 What Happens

 Pre-eclampsia can be mild or severe.
-It may get worse gradually or rapidly.
-It affects your blood pressure, placenta, liver, blood, kidneys, and brain.
+It may get worse gradually or quickly.
+It affects your blood pressure, and can also affect your placenta, liver, blood, kidneys, and brain.

-It's very important to get treatment, because both you and your baby could suffer life-threatening problems involving your:
+When you have pre-eclampsia, it's very important to get treatment.
+That's because both you and your baby could suffer life-threatening problems that involve your:

 - Blood pressure.
-The blood vessels increase their resistance against blood flow, increasing blood pressure.
+The blood vessels increase their resistance against blood flow, raising your blood pressure.
 Very high blood pressure keeps your baby from getting enough blood and oxygen.
 Also, blood volume doesn't increase as much as it should during pregnancy.
 This can affect the baby's growth and well-being.

 - Placenta.
 The blood vessels of the placenta don't grow deep into the uterus as they should.
 And they don't widen as they normally would.
-This makes them unable to provide normal blood flow to the baby.
+So they can't provide normal blood flow to the baby.

 - Liver.
 Poor blood flow to the mother's liver can cause liver damage.
 Liver impairment is related to the life-threatening HELLP syndrome, which requires emergency medical treatment.